ryanries/PassFiltEx/README.md

 - (Or replace the text file with a list of your own.
 You are free to edit the blacklist file if you want.)

+- **IMPORTANT:** You MUST go find your own blacklist file.
+The blacklist file that comes with this project is not sufficient to meet your needs on its own.
+There are many example blacklists of known-bad passwords out there, many hosted right here on GitHub!

 - Edit the registry: HKLM\SYSTEM\CurrentControlSet\Control\Lsa => Notification Packages

 - Add PassFiltEx to the end of the list.
 (Do not include the file extension.)
 So the whole list of notification packages will read